 - “On the three-mile hike from my uncle’s cabin to the swimming hole, I expected to get back to nature, but I didn’t expect to get tired, get ticks, and get lost.”

-- In order to get specific, expect to cut at least the first third of your initial draft.
+Expect to cut at least the first third of your initial draft.
+Maybe the first half.

 If your writing teacher asks you to write a personal essay, rather than submitting a laundry list of every detail you can remember on a particular subject, satisfy your reader by delivering a sustained development of a single, vivid incident that shows your reader what the experience was like.